California Water Plan: Commitment to Integrated Water Management

-The next California Water Plan update is scheduled to be published in 2018.
-That version is expected to emphasize sustainability of water supplies, especially through the use of integrated water management and integrated regional water management.
-Other key themes will promote strengthening flood and river management.
-Update 2018 will also include, for the first time, a five-year State investment strategy and companion finance plan.
-It will be the first Water Plan update to “identify specific outcomes and metrics to track performance, prioritize near-term State actions and investments, recommend financing methods having more stable revenues, and inform water deliberations and decisions as they unfold.”
+The main purpose of the 2018 California Water Plan was to emphasize sustainability of water supplies, especially through the use of integrated water management and integrated regional water management.
+Some other key themes include promoting strengthening flood and river management.
+Update 2018 also included, for the first time, a five-year State investment strategy and companion finance plan.
+It was the first Water Plan update to “identify specific outcomes and metrics to track performance, prioritize near-term State actions and investments, recommend financing methods having more stable revenues, and inform water deliberations and decisions as they unfold”.